Skip to main content

 3. Explain that a lot of people may have had negative reactions, experienced bullying or abuse, or been discriminated against because they’re part of the LGBTQ+ community and this isn’t acceptable.

 4. Tell everyone that at Scouts, we welcome and accept everyone, regardless of gender identity or sexuality.
-By taking part in this craft and showing our support, we can celebrate the inclusion and diversity we’re so proud of.
+By taking part in this craft and showing our support, we can celebrate the inclusion we’re so proud of.
 Messages of support can make a big difference for LGBTQ+ people.
-Songs, such as ‘Born this Way’ by Lady Gaga or ‘This Is Me’ from the Greatest Showman, remind people that they’re loved and accepted for who they are.
-We can also show support to the LGBTQ+ community by being non-judgemental, avoiding assumptions and being accepting of everyone, challenging language misuse and reporting any homophobic or transphobic bullying to an adult.
+We can also show support to the LGBTQ+ community by being non-judgemental, avoiding assumptions, being accepting of everyone, challenging language misuse, and reporting any homophobic or transphobic bullying to an adult.

 Why is a rainbow flag used during Pride?

-3. By choosing to display Pride flags or the rainbow symbol, we can show our support and that Scouts is a safe space for the LGBTQ+ community.
-It means we can celebrate the inclusion and diversity we’re so proud of.
+2. We can show our support and that Scouts is a safe space for the LGBTQ+ community by choosing to display Pride flags or the rainbow symbol.
 Pride flags may help to remind people that they’re loved and accepted for who they are.
-Individuals can also display or wear Pride flags to show that they’re allies, which means friends, to people in the LGBTQ+ community.
+Individuals can also display or wear Pride flags to show that they support or are part of the LGBTQ+ community.

 Run the activity

-3. Fold the paper diagonally so it turns into a triangle and crease it lightly.
+4. Fold the paper diagonally, so it turns into a triangle, then crease it lightly.
+Repeat this in the opposite direction.

-5. Now unfold the paper.
-You should have a creased ‘X‘ across the middle of the square.
+5. Next, unfold the paper.
+You should have made a creased ‘X‘ shape across the middle of the square.

 6. Cut about halfway down each crease, making sure not to cut all the way.